GunioRobot/django-twfy/README.txt

     languages.

     And it supports i18n.
-Support for which is slightly sketchy here at the moment but do please step in and mark strings I
+Support for which is slightly sketchy here at the moment but do please step in and mark strings I didn't get to yet.

 Q:  I want to make a version of TheyWorkForYou.com which works in my country

 A:  Then install it, then install this and use it for the web-facing side.
+    A detailed INSTALL file will follow explaining the tweaks we've made, which include some additional tables and recasting the whole DB as UTF8.

 Q:  What won't it do?